Jure Zdovc

-Jurij "Jure" Zdovc (born 13 December 1966) is a Slovenian former professional basketball player and coach.
-He is currently the head coach of the Greek Basketball League (GBL) and the FIBA Europe Cup.
+Jurij "Jure" Zdovc (born 13 December 1966) is a Slovenian former professional basketball player and coach who last served as the head coach of PAOK of the Greek Basketball League and the FIBA Europe Cup.
 As a player, he was a 1.98 m tall point guard, who began his professional playing career with the Yugoslav Second Division club Smelt Olimpija.

 During his playing career, he was a three-time member of the FIBA European Selection, in the years 1990 and 1991 (twice), and a FIBA EuroStar selection, in 1996.
 He also represented both the senior Yugoslav national team, and the senior Slovenian national team.
 He was inducted into the Slovenian Athletes Hall of Fame in 2015.
 He was inducted into the FIBA Hall of Fame in 2020.

 As a basketball coach, Zdovc received the EuroCup Coach of the Year award in 2012, while he was the head coach of the Russian club Spartak Saint Petersburg.